Foundation Stage 2

 Play is a natural activity for children, and in the EYFS, most activities are based on play.
 Situations and equipment are presented to the children to stimulate learning through play and introduce new areas for exploration and discovery.
 Creative and critical thinking is encouraged, both indoors and outdoors.
 We appreciate that every child is unique and the curriculum has flexibility so that we can meet each child’s individual needs and follow his or her own interests.
 At the same time we ensure that the next steps in their development are taught in an appropriate way.
 Care is taken to note the stage each child has reached to ensure progression in learning.

 The staff in our FS2 classes, plan the children’s learning and activities using the 7 areas of learning and development.
 Whilst there are still many opportunities to learn through play, the children also experience more structured periods, where the teachers will teach particular skills and concepts.
 This is an optimum time in their development to learn phonics on a daily basis, as well as reading and writing.
-At Woodnewton a learning community, we use the Read, Write Inc. programme to systematically introduce the sounds of letters and begin to put those sounds together to read and write words.
-In line with the rest of the school, we promote children’s writing using the ‘Write from the Beginning’ Programme.
+At Woodnewton a learning community, we use the letters and sounds scheme to support our youngest children learning.

 Assessing and reporting children’s progress